Jescs/ocp-sample-flask-docker/README.md

 python       3          6f1289b1e6a1   2 days ago   911MB
 ```

-Notice how much bigger the `python:3` image is.
+Notice how much bigger the `python:3` image is, so unless you require a full python environment, use the `python:3-alpine`.

-Unless you require a full python environment, use the `python:3-alpine`.
+This project has been several iterations, so while the Docker image ID ought to be consistent in all the examples, please report any discrepancies.

 ## Local Build and Test